Virgin Islands Catamaran

 Depending on where you are meeting your crew and where you are flying into you may need to catch a ferry and / or taxi to the yacht.

-The main airports in the Virgin Islands are on St Thomas, (US Virgin Island's Cyril E. King Airport) and Beef Island (British Virgin Island's Terrance B. Lettsome Airport).
+The main airports in the Virgin Islands are on St Thomas, (STT, US Virgin Islands) and Beef Island (EIS, British Virgin Islands).

 If you are meeting your yacht in Tortola then a flight into Beef Island is the most convenient option - Beef Island is linked to Tortola by road.
 Alternatively you can fly into St Thomas and catch a ferry across to Tortola.

-American Airlines and US Airways currently offer the most flights to the Caribbean from the US mainland, or see www.expedia.com for all options including Cape Air.
+American Airlines and US Airways currently offer the most flights to the Caribbean from the US mainland, or see www.expedia.com for more options including Cape Air.
+Additionally we have been finding some good rates to Beef Island (EIS - Tortola's airport) on www.orbitz.com with their Caribbean carriers.

 Taxis are readily available at a reasonable rate from the airports and ferry terminals.
 The down town ferry terminal on St Thomas is a 10 minute taxi ride away from the airport.

-The last ferry from St Thomas to Tortola is at 4.30pm, so if your flight is due to arrive in St Thomas any later than 3.00pm and you are meeting the yacht in Tortola you will need to stay a night in St Thomas prior.
+The last ferry from St Thomas to Tortola is at 4.30pm, so if your flight is due to arrive in St Thomas any later than 3.00pm and you are meeting the yacht in Tortola you may need to stay a night in St Thomas prior.
+Alternatively you can arrange a private water taxi from St Thomas to Tortola during daylight hours.

 Please purchase one-way ferry tickets to keep your return options open.